gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 <img src="https://gitee.com/gxf1212/notes/raw/master/course/molecular-immunology/molecular-immunology.assets/4-Ab-Ag.png" style="zoom:25%;" />

-- isotype: all C region.
+- isotype: all C region. 同种型：不同种间的
   - Individuals in the same species have similar C region.
 If you inject monkey's Ab into a human, the C region could be an antigen.
-- allotype: some residue variation in C region
+- allotype: some residue variation in C region. 同种异型：不同个体的
   - There are gene variations between individuals inside a species too, which generates epitope in C region.
 A marker of individuals.
-- idiotype: in V region (HVR)
+- idiotype: in V region (HVR). 独特型
   - Antibodies from the same individual have diverse V regions which may give rise to an epitope.
-  - Anti-idiotype antibody as an alternative of the antigen to induce immune system.
+  - Anti-idiotype antibody as an alternative of the antigen to induce immune responses.

 ## Interaction with Ag